MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-mlops.md

 This article is subdivided into three sections:

-- **An introduction to Machine learning DevOps (MLOps):** A conceptual introduction that provides a balanced view across the three areas of people, process, and technology to anyone new to machine learning DevOps.
+- **An introduction to machine learning DevOps (MLOps):** A conceptual introduction that provides a balanced view across the three areas of people, process, and technology to anyone new to machine learning DevOps.
 - **MLOps best practices with Azure Machine Learning:** Key considerations and recommendations to apply MLOps practices scoped to a single machine learning project.
 - **MLOps at organizational scale: AI factories:** Key considerations and recommendations to drive organizational change with MLOps in an enterprise environment.